 Before beginning graduate study he spent time in Saransk, Moscow and Gdańsk, working as a teacher and journalist.
 After completing his doctorate at Wolfson College, Dr Ready stayed on there as a Junior Research Fellow, before moving to St Antony’s College, where he has convened various seminar series, conferences, and one ‘Translators’ Coven’.
-He has received prizes for his translations of Dostoevsky’s Crime and Punishment, Yuri Buida’s story-cycle The Prussian Bride, and Vladimir Sharov’s novel Before and During.
+He has received prizes for his translations of Dostoevsky’s Crime and Punishment, Yuri Buida’s story-cycle The Prussian Bride, and Vladimir Sharov’s novels Before and During and The Rehearsals.

 ‘Aleksei Slapovskii and the Art of Adapting’, Modern Language Review, vol. 105, no. 4 (2010), pp. 1105-29

 ‘In Praise of Booze: Moskva-Petushki and Erasmian Irony’, Slavonic and East European Review, vol. 88, no. 3 (2010), pp. 437-67